-The world is full of microorganisms (including bacteria), and so are people’s bodies: the skin, the gut, and most other orifices are teeming with microorganisms.
-Friendly bacteria are vital to proper development of the immune system.
+The world is full of microorganisms (including bacteria), and so are people’s bodies: the skin, the gut, and most other orifices are swarming with microorganisms.
+Friendly bacteria is vital for proper development of the immune system.
 They protect against microorganisms that cause disease and aid in the digestion and absorption of food and nutrients.
 Each person’s mix of bacteria varies.
-Interactions between a person and the microorganisms in his body, and among the microorganisms themselves, can be crucial to your health and well-being.
+Interactions between a person and the microorganisms in their body, and among the microorganisms themselves, can be crucial to your health and well-being.

 Antibiotics can kill friendly bacteria in the digestive tract along with unfriendly bacteria.
 Probiotics may offset side effects from antibiotics like gas, cramping, or diarrhea.
 There is no brand of probiotic supplement shown to be most effective.
-Generally, taking two or three standard probiotic pills per day may help prevent or alleviate the stomach upset, thrush (infection of the mucus membrane lining the mouth and tongue), yeast infections, and diarrhea that can occur with antibiotic use.
+Generally, taking two or three standard probiotic pills per day may help prevent or alleviate stomach upset, thrush (infection of the mucus membrane lining the mouth and tongue), yeast infections, and diarrhea that can occur with antibiotic use.

 Side Effects and Risks of Probiotics